discordeno/discordeno/website/docs/examples/reactionroles.md

 }
 ```

-Now we need to create the other file, `src/events/index.ts`, in this file we will collect all our events to give to the bot object.
+Now we need to create the `src/events/index.ts` file to collect all of our events and give it to the bot object.

 ```ts
 import type { EventHandlers } from '@discordeno/bot'